What Is a Graphical User Interface?

 A GUI is more user-friendly than a text-based command-line interface, like MS-DOS

-Unlike a command-line operating system, a GUI operating systems are easier to learn because commands do not need to be memorised.
+Unlike a command-line operating system, a GUI operating system is easier to learn because commands do not need to be memorised.

 The bottom line is that users don’t need to know any programming languages when using a GUI.
 So, because of their ease of use and modern appearance, GUI operating systems currently dominate today’s market.